polkadot-fellows/RFCs/text/0031-corejam.md

 fn ump_enqueue(message: &[u8]) -> Result<(), ()>;
 ```

 Read-access to the entire Relay-chain state is allowed.
-No direct write access may be provided since `accumulate` is untrusted code. `set_storage` may fail if an insufficient deposit is held under the Work Class's account.
+No direct write access may be provided since `accumulate` is untrusted code. `set_work_storage` may fail if an insufficient deposit is held under the Work Class's account.

 UMP messages for the Relay-chain to interpret may be enqueued through `ump_enqueue` function.
 For this to succeed, the Relay-chain must have pre-authorized the use of UMP for this endpoint.